-And don't let the excitement of London stop you venturing further afield – London has really good transport links, making it easy to do a day trip to see such famous sites as Stonehenge, the Roman Baths in Bath, and Warwick Castle, built in 1068.
-Our International Student Support team organises a range of day trips open to all Imperial students.
+But don't let the excitement of London stop you venturing further afield – London has really good transport links, making it easy to do a day trip to see such famous sites as Stonehenge, the Roman Baths in Bath, and Warwick Castle, built in 1068.

-London is home to a wealth of sporting activities, so whatever it is you are interested in, there are plenty of opportunities to take part or support your favourite team.
+London is home to a lots of sporting activities, so whatever it is you are interested in, there are plenty of opportunities to take part or support your favourite team.
 Put Wimbledon on your list, and make sure you check out Wembley, the Oval cricket ground and Twickenham.
 The city is also home to a number of premiership football clubs.

-Imperial's sports centre Ethos is up there with the best of them.
-The facilities are of such a high standard that it sometimes plays host to professional sports teams, recently including the London Lions basketball team and the New Zealand All Blacks rugby team.
-You can follow in their footsteps for free throughout your time here, though a one-off fitness orientation fee applies (£40 in 2016–17) before you can use our high-spec gym equipment.
+Imperial's sports centre Ethos regularly plays host to professional sports teams, recently including the London Lions basketball team and the New Zealand All Blacks rugby team.
+You can follow in their footsteps for free throughout your time here, though a one-off fitness orientation fee applies (£40 in 2017–18) before you can use our high-spec gym equipment.

 The Union offers a range of sports clubs spanning both modern and traditional sports as well as over 10 different martial arts.

 From a curry lovers’ pilgrimage to Brick Lane to the quirky supper club scene, London's cultural diversity comes alive in its huge choice of eateries.
 Your student budget will no doubt welcome the abundance of discounts in the well-known chains, but in a city where street food from around the world thrives, enjoying new food experiences doesn’t necessarily mean blowing your budget.
 And it’s not just street vendors that will tempt you: the city’s huge choice of pop-up restaurants means it’s easy to be adventurous.